Softsun2/DMFsim-benchmarking/readme.md

 ### Independent Variable: Gridsize

 We were interested to see how performance would be affected by the simulation's gridsize.
 We obtained hardware metrics at varying gridsizes with the following config file and command.
+Remember to change the `Machine` to your hostname if you're following along.

 ```ini
 # config.ini